muzzley/muzzleyConnectorArduinoGalileo/README.md

 They come already included in the library package.

+## Known issues

+The Arduino IDE 1.5.3 Ethernet client library has a [performance issue](https://communities.intel.com/message/211561) when performing client.available(), taking about 5 seconds to return when the socket receives no data.
+As the websocket client lib uses the IDE socket client library, it is required to change the library timeout value, in order to free the process faster.

+You should:

+1) Locate the available() function into the file EthernetClient.cpp in .../hardware/arduino/x86/libraries/Ethernet

+2) change the value of timeout variable

+3) recompile the sketch

 ## API Documentation

 The muzzley Arduino Galileo library offers a way for arduino developers to integrate their applications with the muzzley platform, bringing the arduino interaction to a whole new level.

 The application is the endpoint that initiates an activity.
 The users connect to an activity and control the application.
 Per activity there's always a single application and zero or more users.

-Check the quick start below for a complete example.
+Check the quick start below for a complete examples.

 ### Including the lib in your project